North–South Expressway Northern Route: Restricted routes for heavy vehicles

 During workdays or peak hours.
 There is a restricted routes at the North–South Expressway Northern Route from Rawang (South) to Bukit Lanjan.
 Heavy vehicles (except buses and tankers) with laden and unladen heavy vehicles weighing 10,000 kg or more are not allowed to enter the expressway between 6:30 am until 9:30 am on Monday to Friday (except public holidays).
-A compound fines will be issued to heavy vehicles which flouted the rule.
+A compound fine will be issued to heavy vehicles which flouted the rule.

 Recent developments

-Kuala Lumpur-Penang Through Traffic (Ipoh North (Jelapang) - Ipoh South local-express lanes)
+Kuala Lumpur-Penang Through Traffic (Ipoh North (Jelapang)–Ipoh South local-express lanes)

 The Jelapang and Ipoh South toll plazas were demolished in 2009 to make a non-stop route across Ipoh.
 This was achieved through the construction of two local-express lanes for each side, which are only accessible via Exit 138 Ipoh South Exit (for northbound traffic) and Exit 141 Ipoh North Exit (for southbound traffic).
 The toll plazas in Ipoh were therefore relocated at each ends of the local-express lanes.

 Upon approaching either of the two exits, the exit signs showing Ipoh are written in large typefaces in contrast with the standard exit signs, to remind highway users especially northbound drivers intending to enter Ipoh via Exit 138 Ipoh South Exit, as the next exit is Exit 143 Kuala Kangsar Exit, covering a lengthy distance of 34 km between these two exits, whilst passing through the Menora Tunnel.

 The decision to demolish both toll plazas was made as a result of accidents which happened at Jelapang toll plaza.
 Since the toll plaza was opened on 28 September 1987, there were many accident cases which involved brake failure in heavy vehicles due to difficult braking when proceeding downhill to the toll plaza.
 On 7 June 2008, the new Ipoh North toll plaza (South bound) replacing old Jelapang toll plaza opened to traffic, followed by north bound on 15 August 2008.
 Beginning 11:00 am on 14 July 2009, the Kuala Lumpur-Penang tolled section opened to traffic.
 With the opening of the 14.7 km between Ipoh North (Jelapang) and Ipoh South stretch, highway users no longer stop for toll transactions at the Ipoh North and Ipoh South Toll Plazas.~ The runaway truck ramp is also provided in two locations in Jelapang and Menora.

 Six-lane widening works

 Phase 1: Rawang-Tanjung Malim

-The 6-lane stretch which run from Kuala Lumpur (including New Klang Valley Expressway (NKVE)) to Rawang Interchange Exit 117 expanded until Tanjung Malim Interchange Exit 121 Works were completed during the fall of 2015.
+The 6-lane stretch which run from Kuala Lumpur (including New Klang Valley Expressway (NKVE)) to Rawang Interchange Exit 116 expanded until Tanjung Malim Interchange Exit 121.
+Works were completed during the fall of 2015.